dr0ther/Bitaxebench/README.md

 The tool follows this process:
 1. Starts with user-specified or default voltage/frequency
-2. always find stable temp before starting benchmark sample
-3. Uses PSO algorithom with a Cost function to optimise a numeric goal e.g hashrate or efficiency
-4. Records and ranks all successful configurations
+2. Records and ranks all successful configurations
-5. Automatically applies the best performing stable settings
+3. Automatically applies the best performing stable settings

 ## Todo
 * add Shufps test stratum server for the same jobs and allowing lower pool diff reducing benchmarking time and hashrate variance